Algar Seco Parque is ideally located for a great number of things to do.

 Discover Praia do Carvoeiro, a short walk from Algar Seco Parque.
 A variety of shops allow for leisurely window shopping, or enjoy a drink at one of the cafes or bars right in the square.
 With the beach in front of you there is always plenty to see during the day or in the evening.

 The boardwalk from Algar Seco to the little church above Carvoeiro is very popular with locals and visitors alike.
 This scenic walk takes you right along sink holes and caves and the gorgeous coastline.

-Benches along the walk allow you to sit and rest and soak up the magnificent views.
+Benches along the walk invite you to sit and rest and soak up the magnificent views.

 No summer would be complete without a visit to a waterpark.
 Slide & Splash is Portugal’s largest water park and very close to Carvoeiro.
 It offers lots of slides and slopes for all ages, grass areas, pools and is a sure way to cool down on a hot summer day.